mplearning/ansible-docker-aws-elk-wp/README.md

   * Filebeat is installed on the host to relay Mysql error, general and slow-query logs from host to Elasticsearch.
   * Metricbeat is installed on the host to relay metrics from the operating system and services to Elasticsearch.
   * AWS Cloudwatch logs agent is installed on the host.
-  * The Nginx logs are then streamed to AWS Cloudwatch logs.
+  * The Nginx logs mapped to the host volumes are streamed to AWS Cloudwatch logs.
   * The host syslog is streamed to AWS Cloudwatch logs.

 ## Roles
  * [common](https://github.com/gautammanohar/ansible-docker-aws-elk-wp/tree/master/roles/common)
  * [vpc](https://github.com/gautammanohar/ansible-docker-aws-elk-wp/tree/master/roles/vpc)
  * [security_groups](https://github.com/gautammanohar/ansible-docker-aws-elk-wp/tree/master/roles/security_groups)